SquareGPS/navixy-api/docs/general/get-involved.md

 ### Menu

-The menu is formed using the plugin [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) automatically.
+The menu formed using the plugin [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) automatically.
 To set the desired page order in the menu, use the file `.pages.yml` in directory.
 For example: